Juwon is my son 100%: Mercy Aigbe's ex-husband assures concerned Nigerians

 He is my son 100%

-In a post sighted online, just like many other, a woman urged Gentry to do a DNA test for Juwon before he is finally out to shame.
+In a post sighted online, just like many others, a woman urged Gentry to do a DNA test for Juwon before he is put to shame.

-In his reply to her, the businessman assured her and every other person concerned that there is no need for him to doubt his son's paternity because he's sure that Juwon is his son.
+In his reply to her, the businessman assured her and every other person concerned that there is no need for him to doubt his son's paternity because he's sure that Juwon is his.

 See the post below: